Farhattttt/News-App/README.md

 # Component-Based Structure:

-React is used to build the application in a modular way, with reusable components such as Navbar, NewsCard, CategorySelector.
+1)React is used to build the application in a modular way, with reusable components such as Navbar, NewsCard, CategorySelector.
 This allows for easy maintenance and scalability of the app.
-News Categories:

-Users can filter news by categories like World, Technology, Sports, Business, and more.
+2)Users can filter news by categories like World, Technology, Sports, Business, and more.
 Each category fetches relevant news articles from an external API, such as the News API.